Just How Far Will Republicans Go for Trump?

 Wehner said that, based on his conversations with other Republicans, he believes the bond between Trump and many in his party has only deepened over time.
 While many Republican voters and elected officials alike initially “qualified” their support for Trump by backing his policies but not his behavior, now “there is a kind of psychic and emotional satisfaction they get when they see Donald Trump dehumanizing the people that they hate and that they feel hate them,” he said.

 In that environment, it’s easy for Trump to convince much of his base that any charge against him—even allegations from nonpartisan diplomats and national-security professionals—is inherently a liberal plot to silence him and his supporters.
 Very few Republican elected officials have challenged that conspiratorial argument.
 Whatever their private concerns, only a tiny handful have even hinted that Trump’s pressure on Ukraine was inappropriate, much less worthy of removal from office.
-Many have gone out of their way to signal that they consider the impeachment process illegitimate, and they’ve barely batted an eye as Trump has systematically defied Democratic subpoenas for witnesses and documents; brandished charges of “treason” against Democratic leaders; and accused, without evidence, the House Intelligence Committee of doctoring closed-door depositions.
+Many have gone out of their way to signal that they consider the impeachment process illegitimate, and they’ve barely batted an eye as Trump has systematically defied Democratic subpoenas for witnesses and documents, brandished charges of “treason” against Democratic leaders, and accused, without evidence, the House Intelligence Committee of doctoring closed-door depositions.

 Such open disdain for the process raises the question of how far Republicans will follow Trump in rejecting the legitimacy of other challenges to his authority.
-The willingness of so many Republican voters and office-holders to shrug off his actions with respect to Ukraine is even raising concerns that they might support the unthinkable: Trump’s refusal to accept a close loss in the 2020 election.
+The willingness of so many Republican voters and officeholders to shrug off his actions with respect to Ukraine is even raising concerns that they might support the unthinkable: Trump’s refusal to accept a close loss in the 2020 election.
 “The scenarios that you would have thought until pretty recently were wildly implausible—some far-left fantasy—I don’t think [are impossible] anymore,” Abramowitz said.
 The partisan confrontation now unfolding in the House may be only the prologue to even greater struggles yet to come over the limits of Trump’s authority.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.